Are You Using the B-Word With Your Clients?

 Michel Fortin recommends breaking your services down into three levels, with each one explained, so the client sees why the costs are different.

-For instance, tweaking an existing landing page design would be bronze (lowest price).
+For instance, tweaking existing landing page copy would be bronze (lowest price).

 Creating a completely new landing page, plus some general SEO suggestions, would be silver (higher price).

-A new landing page, SEO ideas, and the order form, opt-in and thank you page is the gold level (highest price).
+A new landing page, SEO ideas, plus the order page, opt-in, and thank you page is the gold level (highest price).

 Got any experiences to share about asking for budgets?
 A lesson learned?
 Share them in the comments.